Registration / Re-registration

 Please note: If this is your first time registering at UM, you must first activate your account on the ENT (Digital Workspace).

-• Each file must not exceed 4 MB.
+- Each file must not exceed 4 MB in size.

 How can I tell if the Admissions Office has received the supporting documents I submitted online via the “PJ Web” application?